emilyk221/team-profile-generator/README.md

   ## Usage
   You can use this application to create a webpage that displays information from all employees on your software development team.
+  You can view a video of this application in action [here](https://drive.google.com/file/d/1DGBtPVKIlPdD2nvi7OAKfgKqcf-CcB0F/view?usp=sharing).

   ## License